KledEatsTacos/Portfolio-Peep/README.md

 This website isn't just pixels on the page telling you random facts about me.
 This website is what represents me through my passion in web dev

+Something I've struggles with is an error I ran into, which turned out to happen because I imported pages 1-5 in one file, and it was too much code for one thing.

+# Tech Stack

+I built this with Next.js, Javascript, Tailwind, Framer Motion, and CSS